Setasign/SetaPDF-Signer-X509-PDO-Collection/README.md

 Please note that this class is only an example implementation and we build it in the `setasign\SetaPDF2\Demos\Signer\X509\Collection` namespace to show that it is only a demonstration.
-You should create your own implementation in your own namespace of it.
+You should create your own implementation in your own namespace.

 ## How to run the examples
 For demonstration purpose we added demos, which rely on an SQLite database.
-You have to execute the script `/examples/create-tbl.php` to create the sqlite database in the `/assets` folder and import all certificate of the EUTL dump into it.
-The script will also write a timestamp into the file `/assets/version.data` which is later used by all examples as its truse list version identification.
+You have to execute the script `/examples/create-tbl.php` to create the SQLite database in the `/assets` folder and import all certificate of the EUTL dump into it.
+The script will also write a timestamp into the file `/assets/version.data` which is later used by all examples as its trust list version identification.

 Then you can simply execute any other script in the `/examples` folder.